Best Personal Loans in Montana for 2024

 • 24 to 60 monthsRepayment Terms

 MoneyGeek's pick for the best personal loan provider in Montana for borrowers with low credit is Happy Money, with a MoneyGeek score of 94 out of 100.
-Happy Money is not a traditional lender; it partners with various federally insured institutions to offer competitive rates.
+Happy Money is not a traditional lender; it partners with various federally insured institutions to offer installment loans.
 The APR range is 11.72% to 17.99%, notably competitive against other offerings.
 Requiring a minimum credit score of 640, Happy Money excels particularly in reputation and transparency, explicitly disclosing credit requirements, and also in its streamlined application and approval process, ensuring customer convenience.

 Pros